 CodeBlocks project has its own website and help file: http://codeblocks.org, and in particular: http://codeblocks.org/docs/main_codeblocks_en.html.
 This chapter goes through some of the common features useful to ImageCraft’s users.
-CodeBlocks is very powerful and flexible, and you should at least browse through the CodeBlocks document to see what features are available to you.
+CodeBlocks is very powerful and flexible.

-● Group source files into projects; where each project has its own project settings.
+● Grouping of source files into projects; where each project has its own project settings.

 ● Project settings specify the target chip and compiler settings and options.

-● Optionally, group multiple related projects into a workspace.
+● Optionally, grouping multiple related projects into a workspace.

 ● Built-in editors with syntax highlighting, code folding and other advanced editing features.

 ● Built-in symbol browser; allowing the users to locate declarations, definitions, and other aspects of a symbol.

 ● Integrated visual debugger and flash program downloader.

 ● Built-in project build manager automatically determines file dependencies.